Rates of mixing for the measure of maximal entropy of dispersing billiard maps: Billiard coding

 \end{prop}

-\begin{prop} There exists $C>0$ such that $\# \cR_n \leq C e^{h n} / n^\alpha$ for all $n \ge 0$. \end{prop}
+\begin{prop} There exists $C>0$ such that $\# \cR_n \leq C e^{h n} / n^\alpha$ for all $n \ge 1$. \end{prop}

 \begin{rmk} The overall number of cylinders of length $n$ grows as $e^{h n}$ up to a multiplicative constant by \eqref{eq:exact}.
-Informally, Proposition~\ref{prop:YCb} shows that $\cA$ ``sees'' the full topological pressure, while Proposition~\ref{prop:YTb} gives a weak bound on the pressure at infinity. \end{rmk}
+Informally, Proposition~\ref{prop:YCb} shows that $\cA$ ``sees'' the full topological pressure, Proposition~\ref{prop:YTb} gives a weak bound on the pressure at infinity, and Proposition~\ref{prop:prime} shows that cylinders in $\cR$ are a prime basis of $\cA$. \end{rmk}